 Figure 9.
-Linear Discriminant Analysis
+Schematic diagram of the linear discriminant analysis method.

 Flexible Discriminant Analysis (FDA)

-Flexible discriminant analysis compensates for the shortcomings of linear discriminant analysis that uses the linear decision boundary.
-Using the spline method that creates a curve, it forms a non-linear decision boundary and then performs classification through this.
-Generally, the distribution of variables in data almost never shows a linear relationship.
-Hence, as most cases have complex non-linear distributions, it is difficult to apply linear discriminant analysis.
-This problem can be address through flexible discriminant analysis (Reynès et al. (2006)).
+Flexible discriminant analysis is a method that addresses the limitations of linear discriminant analysis, which relies on linear decision boundaries.
+Instead, it uses splines to create a non-linear decision boundary for classification.
+In reality, the distribution of variables in data rarely exhibits linear relationships, and most cases have complex non-linear distributions, making it difficult to apply linear discriminant analysis.
+This is where flexible discriminant analysis comes in, as it allows for non-linear relationships to be captured and better classification accuracy to be achieved.
+This problem can be addressed through flexible discriminant analysis [31]

 Regularized Discriminant Analysis (RDA)

 When the data contains many explanatory variables, regularized discriminant analysis improves the estimation of the covariance matrix through regularization (e.g., shrinkage) to create a decision boundary with better classification performance.
 It can be viewed as a generalized method of linear discriminant analysis, which uses a linear decision boundary, and quadratic discriminant analysis, which uses a quadratic curved decision boundary.
-For this, the optimal parameter α is estimated based on the training data; if the value of α is 1, then linear discriminant analysis is performed, and if the value of α is 0, then quadratic discriminant analysis is performed.
-Here, 0≤α≤1, which serves as the weight for the linear decision boundary and quadratic curved decision boundary (Friedman, J. H. (1989)).
+For this, the optimal parameter α is estimated based on the training data; if α = 1, then the linear discriminant analysis is performed, and if α = 0, then the quadratic discriminant analysis is performed.
+Here, 0≤α≤1, which serves as the weight for the linear decision boundary and quadratic curved decision boundary [32].

 Support Vector Machine (SVM)

-Support vector machine uses the kernel trick to maximize the margin, the distance between the decision boundary and support vector, to perform prediction or classification.
-The kernel trick is a technique that uses the mapping function φ without the need to set an appropriate transformation function beforehand to move the original data in an input space with a complex non-linear distribution to a high-dimensional feature space, thus converting it to a linear distribution and making it easier to find the decision boundary (Schölkopf, B. (2000)).
-This is expressed in Fig. 10.
-Of the many kernel types, this study used the radial basis kernel as shown in Equation (10), which is known as the most flexible for all data distributions.
-Because of this, this kernel can be widely used for water quality related data such as the data used in this study.
+Support vector machine (SVM) is a classification algorithm that maximizes the margin, i.e., the distance between the decision boundary and the support vectors, to perform prediction or classification.
+To move the original data in an input space with a complex non-linear distribution to a high-dimensional feature space, SVM uses the kernel trick.
+This technique applies a mapping function without the need to set an appropriate transformation function beforehand.
+This converts the data into a linear distribution and makes it easier to find the decision boundary (Schölkopf et al. (2000)) [33].
+Figure 10 illustrates this concept.
+This study uses the radial basis kernel, shown in Equation (10), which is known to be the most flexible kernel type for all data distributions.
+This kernel is widely applicable to water quality-related data, such as the data used in this study.
+Figure 11 illustrates the principle of the support vector machine, and a detailed explanation can be found in Pisner et al. (2020) [34].